 Marijuana Gifts are Not New

-In Massachusetts at the end of December 2016 (just one month after voters approved recreational marijuana in the state), the date for sales to start was delayed to mid-2018.
-Shortly after the delay was announced, Craigslist ads selling plastic bags with free gifts (i.e., marijuana) started popping up.
-Another company, HighSpeed, sold and delivered a variety of items to customers, including lemonade, along with a free gift (i.e., marijuana).
-That company was shut down in both Boston, Massachusetts and Washington, D.C.
+At the end of December 2016, Craigslist ads selling plastic bags with free gifts (i.e., marijuana) started popping up in Massachusetts.
+Another Massachusetts company, HighSpeed, sells and delivers a variety of items to customers, including lemonade, along with a free gift (i.e., marijuana).
+Also in Massachusetts, Duuber drivers deliver marijuana-themed T-shirts along with marijuana gifts.

 The Marijuana License Dilemma

-While some of these entrepreneurs will likely try to get licenses to sell marijuana legally when they’re available, the licensing process creates its own problems for businesses.
-As discussed in Cannabiz Media’s Marijuana Licensing Reference Guide: 2017 Edition, retail licenses can cost tens of thousands of dollars, and high taxes add even more financial burdens to marijuana businesses.
-It’s not surprising that some like the gray market so much.
+While some of these entrepreneurs will likely try to get retailer licenses to sell marijuana legally when they’re available, the licensing process can be expensive.
+Retail licenses can cost tens of thousands of dollars, and high taxes add even more financial burdens to marijuana businesses.
+It’s not surprising that some entrepreneurs like the gray market so much.